cioudfox/ECS-189-Project/ProjectDocument.md

 ![1686788851866](https://github.com/cioudfox/ECS-189-Project/assets/114460759/3fadefcd-a52d-44da-8838-675dd179d213)

-### - Weapon System Weapon System(Projectile and Melee), Armor, Passive Regen, and weapon Upgrade system - Steven
+### - Weapon System, Armor, Passive Regen, and weapon Upgrades Steven Chen

 #### Weapon System:
-In the game, each weapon is associated with a ScriptableObject that stores all the predefined properties and characteristics for that specific weapon type.
+In our game, each weapon is associated with a ScriptableObject that stores all the predefined properties and characteristics for that specific weapon type.
 This design allows for easy customization and future development of new weapon types.
 Projectile weapons utilize the ProjectileWeaponController and Behavior code, while melee weapons use the MeleeWeaponController and Behavior code.
 This modular approach ensures consistent functionality and simplifies the process of introducing new weapons with unique behaviors.
-It provides a flexible and scalable system for managing weapons in the game, facilitating customization and maintaining clarity in the overall design.
+It provides a flexible and scalable system for managing weapons in the game, facilitating customization and maintaining clarity in the overall design. and my are written with those in mind.
+I have made refence to the tutorial here, but end up ditching it in the end[Reference tutorial](https://www.youtube.com/watch?v=RCOxhTsbAWo&list=PLgXA5L5ma2Bveih0btJV58REE2mzfQLOQ&index=3).
 #### Projectile weapons:
 currently have the generic Damage, speed, cooldown(attackspeed), and lifetime.
 But also have the additional properties of “Pierce”, “chain”, “explosive”, and “boomerang”.
 -Pierce: how many enemy that projectile can hit before destroyed.